Viva Films

-Viva Films is a Philippine film production company established under Viva Communications.
-It was founded on November 11, 1981, by Vic del Rosario Jr.
+Viva Films, Inc. (also known as Viva Films, stylized as VIVA Films) is a Philippine film production and distribution company owned by Viva Communications.
+It was founded in 1981 by Vic del Rosario Jr. and his sister Tess Cruz.
+Viva Films is one of the largest film studios in the Philippines, along with Star Cinema, Regal Entertainment and GMA Pictures.

 History

 Early years (1981–1988)

 Veering away from the Sharon Cuneta-Gabby Concepcion tandem, Viva became home to quality dramatic films.
-The "glossy" production of films such as Sinasamba Kita, Palimos ng Pag-ibig, Saan Darating Ang Umaga?, Kung Mahawi Man Ang Ulap and Paano Ba Ang Mangarap? won critical and commercial acclaims.
+The "glossy" production of films such as Sinasamba Kita, Palimos ng Pag-ibig, Saan Darating ang Umaga?, Kung Mahawi Man ang Ulap, and Paano Ba ang Mangarap? won critical and commercial acclaim.
 Viva Films also made a documentary film on the Puerto Rican boyband Menudo on their visit to the Philippines in 1985.

-Viva launched then-supporting actor Phillip Salvador as an action star in the movie Boy Negro.
-It was also instrumental in introducing to the public Robin Padilla (Bad Boy and Anak ni Baby Ama) and Raymart Santiago (Noel Juico: Batang Kriminal) as new action stars.
-Veteran action stars Eddie Garcia, Rudy Fernandez, Bong Revilla Jr. and Fernando Poe, Jr. also made movies for Viva.
+Viva launched then-supporting actor Phillip Salvador as an action star in the film Boy Negro.
+It was also instrumental in introducing to the public Robin Padilla (Bad Boy and Anak ni Baby Ama), and Raymart Santiago (Noel Juico: Batang Kriminal) as new action stars.
+Veteran action stars Eddie Garcia, Rudy Fernandez, Bong Revilla Jr., and Fernando Poe Jr., also made films for Viva.

 Viva became later known as home to quality youth-oriented films, starting with the 1984 breakthrough flick, Bagets.
-The movie was top billed by William Martinez and launched the careers of then unknowns J.C.
-Bonnin, Herbert Bautista, Raymond Lauchengco and Aga Muhlach.
-With its box-office success, the company produced a sequel Bagets 2 with Ramon Christopher, Jon Hernandez and Francis Magalona joining the original cast, the success of the two Bagets film made it the flagship movie of VIVA films & it set the trend for youth-oriented movies in the 80's which other film companies copied, but they never matched nor equaled the success brought about by thehe two Bagets films.
+The film was top billed by William Martinez and launched the careers of then unknowns J.C.
+Bonnin, Herbert Bautista, Raymond Lauchengco, and Aga Muhlach.
+With its box-office success, the company produced a sequel Bagets 2 with Ramon Christopher, Jon Hernandez, and Francis Magalona joining the original cast, the success of the two Bagets film made it the flagship film of Viva Films and it set the trend for youth-oriented films in the 1980s which other film companies copied, but they never matched nor equaled the success brought about by the two Bagets films.

-Viva also made "glossy" comedy films like Working Girls and Sa Totoo Lang which featured serious actors and actresses as main characters instead of comedians.
+Viva also made "glossy" comedy films like Working Girls (2010) and Sa Totoo Lang which featured serious actors and actresses as main characters instead of comedians.
 The company also gambled on new comedians as the '80s decade was about to end.
-Comedy flicks such as Puto, Jack en Jill, Humanap ka ng Panget and I Love You Three Times a Day launched the respective careers of Herbert Bautista, Andrew E. and Jimmy Santos.
+Comedy flicks such as Puto, Jack en Jill, Humanap Ka ng Panget, and I Love You 3x a Day launched the respective careers of Herbert Bautista, Andrew E. and Jimmy Santos.